 Also, in 2009, I acquired my first miniature horse.
 As boarded horses left, my husband and I purchased more miniature horses.
 Eventually, we got to the point of not having room for boarded horses.
-I gave riding lessons and provided a horse summer camp for kids for several years.
+I taught riding lessons and provided a horse summer camp for kids for several years.
 Eventually, I had to return to work, so I chose a job to work from home and still be here for the horses during the day.

 Over the past few years, I’ve been breeding and showing Miniature horses.
 I’ve enjoyed traveling for the shows, meeting new people, and showing my horses.

 Under Tennessee Law, an equine professional is not liable for an injury to or the death of a participant in equine activities resulting from the inherent risks of equine activities, pursuant to Tennessee Code Annotated, Title 44, chapter 20.

 DaNel Hicks participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.